 While you are working through your trauma, you are likely very alert and ready to protect yourself in any situation.
 You may not trust others—or trust them too easily.
 You might have some triggers—situations that remind you of the past, or bring up feelings or behaviors that make you feel stuck.

-Things that happen in our past can have a lasting effect on our mental health.
+Things that happened in our past can have a lasting effect on our mental health.
 If your thoughts, feelings, or behaviors are interfering with your daily life, it’s possible that your trauma has led to a mental health condition like PTSD, anxiety, or depression.

 How to heal and move on

 To move on from the past, it’s important to create a strong foundation for healing.
 Here are some steps to start your journey:

 - Give yourself some credit.
 If you’ve realized there’s a problem, you’re halfway to solving it!
 Rather than asking “what’s wrong with me?”
 Consider reframing it to “How is it that I keep going even though I have faced such scary situations?”